usetrmnl/byos_next/README.md

 2. Add your component and data fetching logic (if needed)
 3. Add an entry to `app/recipes/screens.json`

-Each recipe is defined in `app/recipes/screens.json` and can be accessed via its slug.
+Each recipe is defined in `app/recipes/screens.json` and can be accessed via its slug (e.g., `/recipes/album`, `/recipes/bitcoin-price`).

 This allows you to code and preview before pointing your device to any of the screens.
+Recipes support:
+- Responsive Tailwind CSS classes
+- Dynamic data fetching
+- Time-based and day-of-week scheduling (for playlists)
+- Custom props and configuration

 For more details, see the [Recipes README](app/recipes/README.md).